New adventures in public transport

 Exterior photo of Chang-Gu World Trade Center with a superimposted arrow pointing at the top floor.

-For context, we were standing here.
+We were standing here.
 Photo: Wikimedia Commons.

 View across southern Kaohsiung City including 85 Sky Tower and Farglory The One.